-Piano is a lyric poem.
-It is written in three quatrains and it has an AABBCCDDEEFF rhyme scheme.
-Piano has a constant pace with a particular rhythm, just like a song, representing the title of the poem.
+‘Piano’ by D.H.
+Lawrence is a lyric poem.
+It is written in three quatrains, and it has an AABBCCDDEEFF rhyme scheme.
+The piano has a constant pace with a particular rhythm, just like a song, representing the title of the poem.
 Moreover, the tone of the lyrical voice is melancholic and sentimental.
 As already mentioned, the central theme in Piano is memory and its relationship with childhood and adulthood.
 The lyrical voice experiments a conflict between present experiences and past memories.

 Softly, in the dusk, a woman is singing to me;